Degree Requirements Information

 Students should contact the BYU Chemistry Department Office for help or information concerning Department undergraduate programs.

 To receive a BYU bachelor's degree (BA) or bachelor of science degree (BS) a student must complete, in addition to all requirements for a specific major, the following university requirements:

 - A cumulative GPA of at least 2.0

 - A minimum of 30 credit hours in residence

 - A minimum of 120 credit hours

-- Be in good standing with the Honor Code Office
+- Good standing with the BYU Honor Code Office

 - The university core, which consists of General Education classes and religion classes